matejbizjak/kumuluzee-nats/core/README.md

 The configuration is completely optional.
 If no values are set, the extension will use the default values.

-The prefix of all following properties must be `kumuluzee.nats-core`.
+The prefix of all following properties must be `kumuluzee.nats`.

 [//]: # ()
 [//]: # (#### Single connection)